Cong promises Rs 2000/month to woman head of households if voted to power | Politics

 The Congress in Karnataka on Monday promised Rs 2,000 a month to every woman head of households if the party is voted to power in the State.

-More than 1.5 crore women would benefit from this scheme, the party said.
+"Today, I am announcing the Gruha Lakshmi Scheme.
+In this scheme, each head of a family who is a woman, will get Rs 2,000 per month.
+That means Rs 24,000 will go directly into your account in a year.
+This is part of the bigger scheme of 'Na Nayaki', she said at the women-centric convention organised by the Karnataka Pradesh Congress Committee.
+Priyanka Gandhi Vadra said the Congress wants every woman of the State to be empowered and capable of standing on their own feet and taking care of their children.
+The party wants to provide financial independence to each woman of Karnataka, she added.

-Priyanka Gandhi Vadra said a separate manifesto for women would be released in the State and alleged rampant corruption in the BJP-ruled State.
+Priyanka Gandhi Vadra said a separate manifesto for women would be released in Karnataka.
+The Congress leader said the same experiment was done in Uttar Pradesh, which made other political parties come up with promises for women.

+"When we made the first manifesto for women in Uttar Pradesh, many people laughed at us and even though nothing came out in terms of votes, we made every political party notice women and respond to their needs," Vadra claimed.

+Even the BJP was forced to put advertisements in newspapers for women (during Uttar Pradesh elections), the Congress leader claimed.

 She alleged that Rs 1.5 lakh crore of public money has been looted in Karnataka.
 "Think about some development that has to take place in Bengaluru for Rs 8,000 crore and Rs 3,200 crore is going into commission," Vadra alleged.